Wilsonianism

-Wilsonianism, or Wilsonian idealism, is a certain type of foreign policy advice.
-The term comes from the ideas and proposals of President Woodrow Wilson.
+Wilsonianism, or Wilsonian idealism, is a certain type of foreign policy.
+The term comes from the ideas and proposals of United States president Woodrow Wilson.
 He issued his famous Fourteen Points in January 1918 as a basis for ending World War I and promoting world peace.
 He was a leading advocate of the League of Nations to enable the international community to avoid wars and end hostile aggression.
-Wilsonianism is a form of liberal internationalism.
+Wilsonianism is a form of liberal democratic internationalism.

 Principles

 Common principles that are often associated with Wilsonianism include: